Change Obligation to a Choice

 Since obligations are real, there are things that you “have to” do.
 Then how do you live in freedom?
 Well, the answer requires understanding your hierarchy of values or wants.

 Of course, some things in your life are more important than others.
 Those things become crucial to you because of your values and what you want.
 So, you will either choose your values or ignore them.
+This is a critical part to change obligation to a choice.

 That is where you rely on the principle of Primary and Secondary Choices taught by Robert Fritz.